-This is a classic quiche with bacon and Gruyère cheese.
-It's a sophisticated and delicious choice for breakfast or lunch.
+This is a classic French quiche with bacon and Gruyère cheese in a buttery pastry crust.
+Quiche Lorraine is a sophisticated and a très delicious choice for breakfast or lunch.

 This post contains affiliate links and I may earn a small commission when you click on the links at no additional cost to you.
 You can read my full disclaimer here.

-A basic quiche is simply a custard of eggs and cream in a pastry shell, usually in a tart pan.
-The Lorraine variation was created in the Lorraine region of France and adds bacon (lardons, originally) and cheese like Gruyère or Swiss.
+A basic quiche recipe is simply a custard of eggs and cream in a pastry shell, usually baked in a tart pan.
+It may contain meat, veggies, and herbs.
+Quiche Lorraine is a variation named for the place where it was created, the Northeastern region of Lorraine, France.
+Quiche Lorraine adds bacon (or lardons) and cheese like Gruyère or Swiss.

 The egg base holds all these flavors and ingredients beautifully in a dish that's sophisticated, yet simple.

-This may sound random, but Quiche Lorraine always brings to mind one, tiny scene in the movie, To Catch A Thief.
+For me, Quiche Lorraine always brings to mind a tiny scene in the Alfred Hitchcock movie, To Catch A Thief.
 It was a food scene so, you know—it caught my attention!

-The scene is when Cary Grant's character, John Robie the thief has H.H.
-Hughson, played by John Williams, up to his French Riviera villa for a visit.
+Cary Grant's jewelry thief character, John Robie invites insurance agent H.H.
+Hughson, played by John Williams, up to his hilltop, French Riviera villa for a visit.
 They discuss the lunch prepared for them by Robie's housekeeper, Germaine.

 Robie: "She strangled a German general once—without a sound."